Hope to Move Forward

 Self Care

 The battle between living from a place of fear versus living from a place of love has challenged me over the years.
-After thinking I had it defeated - it's back.
+Thinking I had it defeated - it's back.
 There is seemingly so much to be fearful of and my mind slips into the endless loop of playing out worst case scenarios before I realize what's happening.
 Then I remember what my life looks like when I react out of fear - there is constant anxiety and stress.
-I can't go there right now.

 Choosing hope allows me to find peace with the unknown.
 I believe hope is optimism in spite of how things may seem in a particular moment.
 Hope is welcoming the future with open arms - no matter what that future may hold.
 Hope is outside my window as we welcome spring.
 There’s a church in my community called “Hope City” - I long to go there and soak up all of the hope they have to offer.